masonwang025/brusher/readme.md

 ## Available Options

-Here is the list of options that you may use
+Here is the list of options that you may use:

 ```javascript
 const brusher = new Brusher({